benefacto/multi-source-downloader/README.md

 The multi-source downloader is a Golang application designed to download [a single file](https://zenodo.org/record/4435114/files/supplement.csv?download=1) in parallel chunks from a public web server.
 The purpose is to emulate the functionality of protocols like BitTorrent where a file is downloaded in portions from multiple sources.
 However, this application downloads different parts of the same file from a single source.
 It is capable of handling large files (60MB or more) and doesn't need to know the file size beforehand.

-The application also has the added functionality of verifying the downloaded file if the server returns an `etag` in a known hash format (assumed to be MD5).
-This isn't a requirement, but it's a good-to-have feature to ensure the integrity of the downloaded file.
+The application also has the added functionality of verifying the downloaded file, requiring the server to return an `etag` in a MD5 hash format.
+This ensures the integrity of the downloaded file.

 ## Directory Structure